artefactual/archivematica-docs/admin-manual/installation/installation.rst

 **Dependencies**

 Archivematica has a long list of software it depends on.
-All of these dependencies are intalled when following the instructions below.
+All of these dependencies are installed when following the instructions below.

 In these instructions everything is installed into one machine.
 It is possible to install some of the components on separate machines, to improve performance,